Caduella/Meet/README.md

 - The app implements an alert system using an OOP approach to show information to the user.
 - The app makes use of data visualization.
 - The app is covered by tests with a coverage rate >= 90%
-- The app is monitored using an online performance monitoring tool.
+- The app is monitored using an online performance monitoring tool (Atatus).

 # Project Features & Scenarios